Active Tour from Yunnan in China to Laos

 In the afternoon we ride back to Shuhe.

-Day 4: LIJIANG – QIAOTOU – HIKING THE TIGER LEAPING GORGE
+Day 4: LIJIANG – QIAOTOU – HIKE THE TIGER LEAPING GORGE

 From Lijiang you travel to Qiaotou, the starting point for your 2-day trek through Tiger Leaping Gorge.

-After about 3 hours you reach Tea-Horse Guesthouse, situated high above the Tiger Leaping Gorge.
+After about 3 hours you reach your guesthouse, situated high above the Tiger Leaping Gorge.

-Day 5: TIGER LEAPING GORGE (HIKING) - DRIVE TO SHAXI
+Day 5: TIGER LEAPING GORGE (HIKING) - TRAVEL TO SHAXI

 After an ample breakfast you leave Tea-Horse Guesthouse and hike on a high path a good 2.5 hours along the slopes of Haba Mountains.